Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 * Use dfs to traverse the tree.
 * When calculating the time complexity, need to consider the time to copy the path.

+### 114. Flatten Binary Tree to Linked List
+* There are some really good solutions for this.